 And pretty please with sugar on top… don’t forget to block the intune enrollment of personal devices again.

-While getting to know the White Glove flow, I was also experimenting with the Device Certificate itself.
+While getting to know the White Glove flow, I was also experimenting with the MS-Organization-Access Device Certificate itself.
 Did you ever try to delete it to see what happens?
-Before I deleted it, I exported it to a .cer file (without the private key… as its not exportable of course)
+Before I deleted it, I exported it to a .cer file (without the private key… as it’s not exportable of course)

 And this screenshot was just 1 second after I deleted the certificate

-But what happens when we import the Device certificate back into the store?
+But what happens when we import the old Device Certificate back into the store?

 Please note: When preventing personal devices to be enrolled with the enrollment restrictions, this isn’t going to work

-Let’s take a look at dsregcmd and the certificate
+Let’s take a look at dsregcmd and the Device Certificate

 I still don’t know what happened, I guess that’s the conclusion and nothing more…